lorenzomelo/Data-Driven-Contact-Strategy/README.md

+# Data-Driven Contact Strategy

-In the realm of Digital Marketing, personalizing sales and contacts basing on individual customers with Data Driven strategies is becoming increasingly important.
+In the realm of Digital Marketing, personalizing sales and contacts basing on individual customers with data-driven strategies is becoming increasingly important.
 It is essential to identify the target to address a specific product/offer through the most suitable channel.
-Advanced Analytics algorithms can support rules-based tools in making the personalization of marketing/caring campaigns more accurate.
+Advanced analytics algorithms can support rules-based tools in making the personalization of marketing/caring campaigns more accurate.

-The present work analyzes data of a company that deals with the sale of electricity, gas, and high energy efficiency solution (boilers, air conditioners, photovoltaics).
+The  data we have worked with relates to the customers of a company that deals with the sale of electricity, gas, and high energy efficiency solution (boilers, air conditioners, photovoltaics).

 The goal is to develop, on an annual basis, a monthly contact strategy that maximizes the success of different marketing campaigns by avoiding contacting the customer excessively and distributing the contacts evenly over.